rramoscabral/AZ-801---Training---Configuring-Windows-Server-Hybrid-Advanced-Services/docs/03TrainingContents2024.md

 ## Learning Path 9: Monitor and troubleshoot Windows Server environment (Implementing operational monitoring in hybrid scenarios)

 <!-- Overview -->
+This Learning Path consists of Modules that focus on implementing operational monitoring in hybrid scenarios.

 <!-- Module content -->
 | Module | Units |